TheZambi/COMP/README.md

 - Initialization of uninitialized variables

 ## DEALING WITH SYNTACTIC ERRORS:

-(Describe how the syntactic error recovery of your tool works.
-Does it exit after the first error?)

 Whenever the compiler detects a syntactic error, it attempts to recover, in order to find further errors in the code.
 This error recovery was implemented in the statements (imports, var declarations, assignements, method calls, etc) and while loops.